 Challenges during Golden Monkey Tracking activity

-Since the golden monkeys are always on the move, it makes it very hard for them to be tracked and to get to spend time with them before they move.
+Since the golden monkeys are always on the move, tracking them may be challenging.

 Sometimes, you may not be able to see a single group of golden monkeys while trekking and this requires a bit of patience to successfully see them because they never create nests since they are always on the move.

 For the people with disabilities or the elderly, this trek may be hard for them since it is tiring however, there has been a solution for this challenge with the introduction of the African helicopter where a person who will need this service gets to book people who will help him/her trek by carrying him on a metallic or wooden sedan chair who are about 12 bodied men.

 This gives a chance to the people with such need to take part in the trek at a cheap cost.
 However, these prices are flexible.

 What to expect

 A tourist is expected to get very thrilling adventure during this tour since these primates can only be seen in Uganda, Rwanda and Congo in the whole of east Africa